 Learning and Teaching Enhancement Values

-Learning for employment
+Learning for personal growth and employment

 Harnessing open education approaches

 We will develop and further develop online and other forms of open education approaches in supporting and enhancing learning and teaching.
 This could include using, creating and sharing open educational resources, engaging our students in openly sharing some of the outcomes of their own learning and scholarship, and through widening access to formal and informal learning opportunities.

 We will develop more integrated and sustainable approaches to learning, teaching and assessment through practices including designing assessments that bring together work from related units and modules; implementing joint learning and teaching activities that are relevant across levels and cohorts; engaging students in peer support and review; and in using, creating and sharing open educational resources and other repurposable content.